 The recoverable amount of BPNM, which includes mineral interests, plant and equipment and working capital, is determined on an annual basis when indicators of impairment have been identified.
-As at December 31, 2015, the Company determined there was an indicator of potential impairment of BPNM relating to the sustained decline in Nickel metal prices.
+At December 31, 2015, the Company determined there was an indicator of potential impairment of BPNM relating to the sustained decline in Nickel metal prices.
 The recoverable amount is based on the future cash flows expected to be derived from the operation of BPNM over its remaining mine life and represents BPNM's value-in-use.
 The cash flows are determined based on the life-of-mine after tax cash flow forecast which incorporate management's best estimates of future metal prices, production based on current estimates of recoverable reserves and resources, future operating costs and non-expansionary capital expenditures.

-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)